Mónica Serra General Manager La Roche Posay Spain & Portugal

 We have reached a point of maturity where we know when there are outstanding conversations and how to address them.
 Together we have signed up to rules that we make sure are followed, even if it is a manager who deviates.

 This self-management is key.
-It was necessary to show the way and to raise and visualize this high-performance team.
+It was necessary to show the way and to raise and visualise this high-performance team.
 And the results have been phenomenal.

-We have a questionnaire where we measure the wellbeing of our teams, from whether they have barriers to doing the job to how committed they are to the brand and so on.
-In our case, at LRP the commitment was 98%, absolutely record levels..
+We have a questionnaire where we measure the wellbeing of our teams, from whether they have barriers to getting the job done to how committed they are to the brand and so on.
+In our case, at LRP the 98%-era compromise, absolute record levels.

 In terms of business performance, the results are undoubtedly in line.
 It is important to measure both.
 The human component is at the heart of everything.
 In the end, companies are made by people, people make teams and teams are what build brands and business.
 Therefore, having a solid and cohesive team is what makes a solid and cohesive business in the long term.
 We take care of people and we take care of results and both are equally important.